Finland Ministry for Foreign Affairs

 APPLICATION: Grant seekers should inquire with Finland’s embassies regarding Finland’s local cooperation funds.
 The information is sometimes posted on embassy websites (usually via social media).

 Geographical Distribution of Grant Activities in Developing Countries

 Finland’s bilateral partner countries for long-term development cooperation are indicated below.

 Sub-Saharan Africa: Eritrea, Ethiopia, Kenya, Mozambique, Somalia, Tanzania, Zambia

 Note: The Local Cooperation Funds, administered by Finland’s embassies, are available in various developing countries not included in this list.

 The Ministry’s website is available in Finnish, English, and Swedish.

 In addition to the grant-making programs above, the MFA coordinates with other Finnish and international organizations to fund the following:

-Grant seekers may benefit by information from Fingo – which is an umbrella organisation of 300 member organisations working in the areas of development cooperation and global education.
+Grant seekers may benefit by information from Fingo – which is an umbrella organization of 300 member organizations working in the areas of development cooperation and global education.